Expressions

 Example:

-In the below example we have a dataset containing associations of Definition Person with attributes Income and Scope but we want to only show the rows that have a distinct value in both the Income and Scope columns.
+In the below example we have a dataset containing instances of Definition Person with attributes Income and Scope but we want to only show the rows that have a distinct value in both the Income and Scope columns.

 Here is the default view of the dataset in a result matrix